-Make sure to add Uluwatu temple on the must-go list.
+Make sure to add the Uluwatu temple to the must-go list.
 The best time to visit the temple is before the evening.
 Be there before 04:00 pm to witness the golden yellow sunset.
 And make sure to see Kecak Dance Performance afterward.

 History of Uluwatu Temple

-Uluwatu Temple is 30 km away from the city center Denpasar.
+Uluwatu Temple is 30 km away from the city center of Denpasar.
 The temple is also known as Pura Luhur.
 And consider as one of the substantial temples on Bali island.
 There are two versions of the temple history.
 Some people believe that the Uluwatu temple is built by Empu Kuturan.

 The Power Of Dang Hyang Nirartha